faceyspacey/webpack-flush-chunks/README.md

 yarn add react-universal-component webpack-flush-chunks yarn add --dev babel-plugin-universal-import extract-css-chunks-webpack-plugin
 ```
-- ***Babel Plugin Universal Import*** is used to make `react-universal-component` as frictionless as possible.
+- ***[Babel Plugin Universal Import](https://github.com/faceyspacey/babel-plugin-universal-import)*** is used to make `react-universal-component` as frictionless as possible.
 It removes the need to provide additional options to insure synchronous rendering happens on the server and on the client on initial load.
-These packages aren't required, but while this strategy is emerging we are simplifying things by focusing on a single route.
+These packages aren't required, but usage as frictionless as possible.

-- ***Extract Css Chunks Webpack Plugin*** is another companion package made to complete the CSS side of the code-splitting dream.
+- ***[Extract Css Chunks Webpack Plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin)*** is another companion package made to complete the CSS side of the code-splitting dream.
 It uses the `cssHash` string to asynchronously request CSS assets as part of a "dual import" when calling `import()`.
-To learn more visit: [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) and [babel-plugin-universal-import](https://github.com/faceyspacey/babel-plugin-universal-import).

-*...if you like to move fast, visit the [boilerplates section](#boilerplates).*
+*If you like to move fast, git clone the [universal-demo](https://github.com/faceyspacey/universal-demo)*.

 ## How It Works

 *React Universal Component*, when used on the server, skips the *loading* phase and syncronously renders your contained component, while recording the ID of
 its corresponding module. *React Universal Component* may be used multiple times and therefore may record multiple split points. `flushChunks/flushFiles` is then able
 to determine the minimal set of chunks required to re-render those modules/components on the client.
-From there it outputs strings or React components
+From there it outputs strings, arrays or React components
 containing the precise javascript files (and CSS files) to embed in your HTML response.

 The result is a server-rendered response whose *"checksum"*
 matches the one generated on the client, so that another client render is not needed, and more importantly so that another request to the server for
 an additional chunk is not needed.

+For future imports performed on user navigation, the "dual-import" mechanism of `babel-plugin-universal-import` will request a stylesheet.
+To accomplish that, a hash of chunk names to stylsheets is provided so you can embed it in the page, similar to what webpack does with your js chunks in its bootstrap code.

 Before we examine how to use `flushChunks/flushFiles`, let's take a look at the desired output.
 It's something like this: